filipjohansson/dotfiles/README.md

 ### Karabiner-Elements
-Used to remap the Caps lock key to super key when pressed together with other keys and backspace when pressed alone.
+Used to remap the Caps Lock key to "Super" key when pressed together with other keys and Backspace when pressed alone, in MacOS.

 **Before installing**